le0kar0ub1/Cosmos/README.md

 # Cosmos

-Another birth of an x86 kernel named COSmOS (yeah, word count double).
+Another birth of a x86 kernel named COSmOS (yeah, word count double).

 ## Dependencies

   * `make` (dev under v4.3)
   * `grub-mkrescue` (dev under v2.04)

+## Install

+Cosmos use his own cross-compiler, build it by executiing the following command-line.
+The dependencies are also checked-up.

+`./mktoolchain/mktoolchain`

 ## Build